-Armed with Pillow's two conceptions of metaphor, I now want to consider Kant's claim that artworks express 'aesthetic ideas.'
+Armed with Pillow's two conceptions of metaphor, I now want to consider Kant's claim that artworks express "aesthetic ideas."
 To put this in the most straightforward terms possible, an aesthetic idea is Kant's account of what is distinctive about either the content of a work of art, or the way in which it presents that content.
 What is distinctive about the content of works of art is either that they present concepts that may be encountered in experience, but with a completeness that experience never affords, or that they communicate ideas that cannot-in principle-be exhibited in experience.
-42 What is distinctive about the way in which works of art present such content is that they imaginatively 'expand' the ideas presented, by metaphorically embodying them in sensible form.
-For rather than seeking to present the idea itself directly to intuition, which would be impossible-ideas being by definition what cannot be exhibited in experience for Kant-aesthetic ideas present the 'aesthetic attributes' of their object, thereby expressing an idea's 'implications' and 'kinship with other concepts.'43 calls the 'logical' attributes of an idea, in this case God, would be those in virtue of which it fulfils a concept, in this case majesty.
-Jupiter's eagle with the lightning in its claws, by contrast, is a metaphorical expression of those same attributes, through which we are encouraged to view God's majesty in the light of the wealth of thoughts provoked by Jupiter's eagle, thereby opening up a rich-and in principle endless-seam of further associations.
-Through the interaction of the work's idea or theme (God's majesty), the image by which it is presented (Jupiter's Eagle), and the specific aesthetic attributes through which the latter encourages us to view the former (the lightning bolt in the Eagle's claws, etc.), the embodiment of ideas in art provokes 'more thought' than a conceptual elaboration of their content could hope to facilitate.
-Works of art 'expand' the ideas they embody in this way because, in Kant's words, the aesthetic attributes through which they present ideas prompt the imagination to spread over a multitude of kindred presentations that arouse more thought than can be expressed in a concept determined by words.
-These aesthetic attributes yield an aesthetic idea [...] its proper function is to quicken the mind by opening up for it a view into an immense realm of kindred presentations.44
+42 What is distinctive about the way in which works of art present such content is that they imaginatively "expand" the ideas presented, by metaphorically embodying them in sensible form.
+For rather than seeking to present the idea itself directly to intuition, which would be impossible-ideas being by definition what cannot be exhibited in experience for Kant - aesthetic ideas present the "aesthetic attributes" of their object, thereby expressing an idea's "implications" and "kinship with other concepts."
+43

+To take Kant's own example: "Jupiter's eagle with the lightning in its claws" expands the idea of God's majesty by presenting it aesthetically.
+What Kant calls the "logical" attributes of an idea, in this case God, would be those in virtue of which it fulfills a concept, in this case majesty.
+Jupiter's eagle with the lightning in its claws, by contrast, is a metaphorical expression of those same attributes, through which we are encouraged to view God's majesty in the light of the wealth of thoughts provoked by Jupiter's eagle, thereby opening up a rich - and in principle endless - seam of further associations.
+Through the interaction of the work's idea or theme (God's majesty), the image by which it is presented (Jupiter's eagle), and the specific aesthetic attributes through which the latter encourages us to view the former (the lightning bolt in the eagle's claws, etc.), the embodiment of ideas in art provokes "more thought" than a conceptual elaboration of their content could hope to facilitate.
+Works of art "expand" the ideas they embody in this way because, in Kant's words, the aesthetic attributes through which they present ideas prompt the imagination to spread over a multitude of kindred presentations that arouse more thought than can be expressed in a concept determined by words.
+These aesthetic attributes yield an aesthetic idea . . .
+[I]ts proper function is to quicken the mind by opening up for it a view into an immense realm of kindred presentations.
+44